Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageSENSES DEFINITIONSenses are something that animals use to find out information about the world around them so they can survive.
+Download as PDF Download PDF View as Separate PageSENSES DEFINITIONSenses are something that animals use to find out information about the world around them so they can survive.
 Our five senses are sight, smell, taste, touch and hearing.

 To better understand how senses work…